YangLabHKUST/XPASS/README.md

 ```

-- mu: a data frame storing the posterior means computed by LDpred-inf using only the target dataset (mu1) and only the auxiliary dataset (mu2), and the posterior mean computed by XPASS (mu_XPASS).
+- mu: a data frame storing the posterior means computed by LDpred-inf using only the target dataset (mu1) and only the auxiliary dataset (mu2), and the posterior means of the target population and the auxiliary population computed by XPASS (mu_XPASS1 and mu_XPASS2).
+In eff_type1 and eff_type2 columns, "RE" indicates the SNP effect is random effect and "FE" indicates the effect is treated as population-specific fixed effect in the corresponding populations.
 SNPs information is also returned: A1 is the effect allele, A2 is the other allele.

 ```{r}
 > head(fit_bbj$mu)